 Yolei's mouth opened in a loud snore, cutting off her heartfelt words.
-"Hey," Mimi grumbled, but she couldn't stay too upset; Yolei's hand still clasped hers, and that helped Mimi fall asleep, too.
+"Hey," Mimi grumbled, but she couldn't stay too upset; Yolei's hand still clasped hers, and that helped her fall asleep, too.

 … … …

 Several hours of blissful unconsciousness later, the girls' noses twitched to the delicious scent of frying meat.
-Their eyes opened on the windows gleaming like strobe lights were shining into the cabin, the snow amplifying the mid-morning light.
+Their eyes opened on the windows shining into the cabin, the snow amplifying the mid-morning light.
 All the wooden fixtures in the room, even the walls, took on an almost golden hue.
-Mimi yawned and found she was smiling; it was a wonderful scene to wake up in. "…Good morning, Palmon," she said to her stirring partner.
+Mimi yawned and found she was smiling; it was a wonderful scene to wake up to.
+"Good morning, Palmon," she said to her stirring partner.

 "Oh, man, something's yummy!"
 Yolei's first words came, and she almost pulled Mimi across the bed as she leaped out.
 "C'mon, you guys!"

 "Goodness!"
 Hawkmon exclaimed, "at least let me open my eyes first!"